S3-working-group/s3-practical-guide/slides.md

 ## P5.5: Open S3 Adoption

 * identify the driver for pulling in S3 patterns
-* schedule regular of open space events:
+* schedule regular open space events:
     * invite all members to create and run experiments
     * define constraints for experiments: e.g. S3 principles
     * review and learn from experimentation in the next open space